umap-project/umap/docs/config/settings.md

 #### USER_DISPLAY_NAME

-Advanced setting for controling which user fields will be used for displaying their name on the application, depending on which fields you collect with your OAuth configuration.
+Advanced setting for controlling which user fields will be used for displaying their name on the application, depending on which fields you collect with your OAuth configuration.
 For example: `USER_DISPLAY_NAME = "{username}"`